-Two other Acts - the Occupiers' Liability Act 1957 and Occupiers' Liability Act 1984 - give landlords a duty of care for anyone visiting their property.
+The Occupiers' Liability Act 1957 and Occupiers' Liability Act 1984 - give landlords a duty of care for anyone visiting their property.
 In short, a landlord could be prosecuted if someone is injured on their land or premises - regardless of whether the visitor is there lawfully (the 1957 Act) or trespassing (the 1984 Act.)